tomswinburne/DescriptorDOS/README.md

 DescriptorDOS is designed for the wide variety of MLIPs that are linear in some set of descriptor features.
-As we discuss in the paper, whilst this clearly includes ACE/SNAP/qSNAP/POD/MILADY "as-is", multiple applications to non-linear architectures e.g. fine-tuning MACE are possible and will be available in the near future.
+As we discuss in the paper, whilst this clearly includes ACE/SNAP/qSNAP/POD/MILADY "as-is", multiple applications to non-linear architectures are envisioned and will be available in the near future.
 **Further applications / demonstrations of `DescriptorDOS` are coming- watch this space!**

 **The present implementation requires a `LAMMPS` descriptor calculation- see below**